perlun/perlun.eu.org/_includes/category/programming.md

     time-tracking related data into CouchDB for usage in my new app.
 This was also an interesting experiment with writing C# on macOS, using .NET Core.
-    I remember it was nice to get back to the world of compiled languages after having worked mostly with Ruby; the speed increase when crcunching fairly large volumes of data was pleasant.
+    I remember it was nice to get back to the world of compiled languages after having worked mostly with Ruby; the speed increase when crunching fairly large volumes of data was pleasant.
 It was also nice to get back to statically typed languages as well.
-OTOH, .NET Core had its disadvantages as a platform as well.
+OTOH, .NET Core had its disadvantages as a platform as well, especially at this early stage.
   * **notime-pouchdb-server** (4h), written in TypeScript.
 Unfortunately, I seem to have thrown away this one.
 It was also written to support `notime`; I didn't get it very far but still.
 I think it was after